edgepointlearning/edgepointlearning.github.io/_pages/contact.md

 title    : Contact
 permalink: '/contact/'
 hero     : <b>We'd Love to</b>Hear From You.
-icon     : chat
-intro    : <p>At EdgePoint Learning, our business is built on solid relationships and good communication.
-We look forward to hearing from you with any questions you may have or to talk about how EdgePoint can support you and your organization.</p>
 ---
+<figure style="width:32px">{{ site.data.icons.chat.svg }}</figure>

+At EdgePoint Learning, our business is built on solid relationships and good communication.
+We look forward to hearing from you with any questions you may have or to talk about how EdgePoint can support you and your organization.

 <section id="social_icons">
   <figure>